 Of course, these techniques are unethical (and illegal) and I don’t recommend that you treat your customers this way …

-but it does help me illustrate the point that scarcity skews the perception of value in our brains and makes scare products look more valuable.
+but it does help me illustrate the point that scarcity skews the perception of value and makes scare products look more valuable.

 On the web, the scarcity principle can be automated so you can setup your offers to automatically start on certain dates.